Alphabetical list:

 Diagnosis

 Diagnosis has been greatly simplified in recent years with the development of two new methodologies.
 The Pelvic Pain Urgency/Frequency (PUF) Patient Survey, created by C. Lowell Parsons, is a short questionnaire that will help doctors identify if pelvic pain could be coming from the bladder.
-The KCl test, also known as the potassium sensitivity test, uses a mild potassium solution to test the integrity of the bladder wall.
-Though the latter is not specific for IC/PBS, it has been determined to be helpful in predicting the use of compounds, such as ...Section: Interstitial cystitis
+The KCl test, also known as the potassium sensitivity test, uses a mild potassium solution to test the ...Section: Interstitial cystitis

 Other articles from the section: Interstitial cystitis